Fortune Mill Midgame and Late-Game Rooms Guide

 | Marks saved up | Higher burst damage during an attempt |

-| Extended Stay | More time once your damage is already good |
+| Extended Stay | More time once your damage is already close |

-| Permanent multiplier goals | The main reason to defeat bosses |
+| Permanent multiplier goals | The main reason to clear bosses |

 Sushi Upgrade Priority

-| If the problem is… | Upgrade this |
+| If the problem is… | Upgrade this | Why |

-| You are waiting too long for pieces | Fuel generation |
+| You are waiting for pieces | Fuel generation | More pieces means more merge attempts |

-| Each sushi piece feels weak | Sushi tier or starting sushi value |
+| Pieces arrive but feel weak | Sushi tier / starting sushi value | Better pieces create better ribbon output |

-| The board feels messy | Merge support and better piece planning |
+| The board gets messy | Merge support and planning | Keeps pieces moving into higher tiers |

-| Older rooms need help | Cross-room Sushi bonuses |
+| Older rooms need help | Cross-room Sushi bonuses | Lets Sushi feed Darts, Lotto, or Pachinko value |

 How to Merge Sushi Better